-MBBR (Moving Bed Bio film Reactor) is used for wastewater treatment for both municipal and industrial sector in BOD removal, nitrification and denitrification.
+Moving Bed Biofilm Reactor (MBBR) is used for wastewater treatment, in both municipal and industrial sectors, for BOD removal, nitrification, and denitrification.

 - Stable under large load variations.